 5. get insurance coverage for your in-home day care

 Even if you cover your home in bubble wrap (note: please don't do that), accidents can still happen.
 One of the best ways to protect the kids you care for is with the right insurance.
 When you buy homeowners insurance through Esurance, you'll be able to add home day care coverage to your policy, which covers personal liability and medical expenses if you operate an in-home day care.
-Plus, our licensed agents are available 24/7 to address any of your insurance queries or concerns.
+Plus, our licensed agents are available at these times to address any of your insurance queries or concerns.

 Guide to child safety seats